luanthien211/property_sales_analysis/README.md

 ├── workbook/
 │   └── property_sales_analysis.xlsx     Full Excel workbook (all questions, formulas, charts) ├── report/
-│   └── BUSA6004_Report.pdf              Written report with annotated formulas and interpretation ├── figures/                            Charts and Data Analysis ToolPak output └── data/
+│   └── report.pdf                       Written report with annotated formulas and interpretation ├── figures/                             Charts and Data Analysis ToolPak output └── data/
     └── DATA_DICTIONARY.md               Column definitions and cleaning notes
 ```

 ## How to explore

-Open `workbook/property_sales_analysis.xlsx` to inspect every formula and chart across the question tabs, or read `report/BUSA6004_Report.pdf` for the full written analysis with interpretation.
+Open `workbook/property_sales_analysis.xlsx` to inspect every formula and chart across the question tabs, or read `report/report.pdf` for the full written analysis with interpretation.
 The figures in this README are clean reproductions of the workbook outputs alongside the original ToolPak result tables.